Office Hours are 8 a.m. to 4:30 p.m., Monday through Friday.

 - Seifert, John - State Forester

 Jack’s employment with the Division of Forestry began in 2005 when he was hired as State Forester and Director of the Division of Forestry.
-Previously, he served as Extension Research Forester for Purdue University from 1979 to 2005 where he did applied research in plantation and natural stand management.
+Previously, he served as Extension Research Forester for Purdue University from 1979 to 2005 where he did apply research in plantation and natural stand management.
 He provided continuing education for professional foresters and woodland owners for 27 years, impacting thousands of landowners and authoring more than 50 research publications.
-He oversees certification of state and private forestlands under the North American and international sustainability “green” standards, and is active with the Indiana Tree Farm program, the Indiana Woodland Owners Association, the Indiana Hardwood Lumbermen’s Association and the Indiana Forest Industry Council.
+He oversees the certification of state and private forestlands under the North American and international sustainability “green” standards and is active with the Indiana Tree Farm program, the Indiana Woodland Owners Association, the Indiana Hardwood Lumbermen’s Association, and the Indiana Forest Industry Council.

 - Smith, Zack - Forest Programs Coordinator

 Zack began his career with the Division of Forestry in August of 2000 as a Forest Entomologist and assumed his duties as Forest Programs Coordinator in August of 2006.
 In addition to his current job duties and continuing some duties as a Forest Entomologist, he also coordinates the division’s State Fair exhibit.

 Zack graduated from Purdue University with a Bachelor’s degree in forestry in 1999.
 His hobbies include camping and fishing.